 Older TVs may have a stereo analog output, which you can wire into your amplifier’s spare stereo analog input.

 Can You Connect Speakers to Your TV with Speaker Wire?

-You can’t connect speakers directly to a TV with speaker wire.
-You use speaker wire to receive power from an amplifier; they won’t work if you wire them straight to a TV.
+You can’t connect speakers directly to your TV with a speaker wire.
+Passive speakers use speaker wire to receive power from an amplifier; they won’t work if you wire them straight to a TV.
 Active speakers, like soundbars, are the only speakers you can connect directly to a TV.

 How to Connect External Speakers to a TV Without an Audio Output?

 Most modern TVs have an audio output, usually digital optical, coaxial or analog stereo audio.
 However, you must be more creative if you have an ancient television with no audio output.

 The best solution will be to use an external box to get content to the TV, like a cable box or media streamer.
 Before sending the picture to your television, you can use the audio outputs from these boxes to route the sound to your speaker system.

 How to Connect Speakers to Your TV Without a Receiver?

 You don’t have to use an AV receiver to send your TV’s audio to a speaker system.
 While an AV receiver makes connecting a speaker system to your TV much easier – and gives you surround sound – you can use a simple stereo amplifier or soundbar instead.